 Hadrian’s Wall is the product of that era.
 Without the men who fought in Britain a century before – who fought, doubted, and stayed anyway – that Wall would never have existed.
 For me, it stands like a full stop at the end of a story I tell from the very beginning.

-If this world captivates you, my books might be exactly what you’re looking for.
+If this world captivates you, my Eagles of Rome series might be exactly what you’re looking for.

 Enjoyed the article?